-The Coordinated Entry Team determines whether potential participants meet project-specific requirements of the projects for which they are prioritized and to which they are referred.
-The process of collecting required information and documentation regarding eligibility occurs concurrently with and just after the assessment, scoring, and prioritization processes.
-However, eligibility information is not used as part of prioritization and ranking.
+The Prioritization Team determines whether potential participants meet project-specific requirements of the projects for which they are prioritized and to which they are referred.
+The process of collecting required information and documentation regarding eligibility occurs concurrently with the assessment, scoring, and prioritization processes.
+Eligibility information is not used as part of prioritization and ranking.

-The Coordinated Entry Team meets bi-weekly to review the prioritized list of homeless consumers and match them to current and upcoming openings within the CoC.
-The team is composed of representatives from ES, RRH, TH, and PSH providers, the VA, behavioral health providers, the SOAR team, and Street Outreach.
-Prior to the meeting notice is sent out that includes the minutes from the last meeting, the current prioritized list of homeless households, and any current housing openings within the CoC.
+The Prioritization Team meets bi-weekly to review the prioritized list of homeless clients.
+The team is composed of representatives from ES, SSO, RRH, TH-RRH, and PSH providers, the VA, behavioral health providers, the SOAR team and Street Outreach.
+Prior to the bi-weekly meeting, notice is sent out that includes the minutes from the last meeting, placements made from the prioritization lists, and the current prioritized lists of homeless households.